 Shabir Ahmad Kamawal, the country director of ILF-Afghanistan, oversees the operations of ILF-Afghanistan’s 13 offices countrywide.
 Kamawal joined ILF-Afghanistan in early 2006, defending clients in Kabul.
 His skill and talent as a criminal defense lawyer, as well as his leadership ability, quickly led to his promotion as head of the ILF-Afghanistan Jalalabad Office and then to acting country director of ILF-Afghanistan.
 Prior to becoming a criminal defense lawyer, Kamawal taught Islamic theology, culture, and jurisprudence at the teacher’s institute of Nengarhar and Meya Omar High School, both in Jalalabad.
 He was born in Kama, Nengarhar, Afghanistan and graduated with a bachelor’s degree in the Faculty of Sharia and Department of Islamic Jurisprudence and Law from Kabul University.

-Noorulhuda Gulzada, the finance manager for ILF-Afghanistan, has been responsible for the day-to-day financial operation of the ILF-Afghanistan’s Kabul office since April 2006.
-In this capacity, he oversees all financial transactions out of Kabul, supervises all provincial finance officers for the organization’s 13 regional outposts and prepares monthly business reports for the ILF headquarters in New York.
-Prior to joining the ILF, Gulzada worked as the controller for the Swedish Committee for Afghanistan, a finance assistant for the GTZ, a German development agency, in Peshawar, Pakistan and as an administrative assistant for Swiss Aid.
-Gulzuda holds a degree in business and administration from COMTEC College in Peshawar, Pakistan, and speaks fluent Pashto, Dari, Farsi, Urdu and English.
+Noorulhuda Gulzada, the finance director for ILF-Afghanistan, has been responsible for the overall financial management of ILF-Afghanistan since June 2006.
+In this capacity, he undertakes financial reporting, budgeting, and grants administration; maintains internal financial control; and oversees internal audit and taxation of ILF-Afghanistan by the Government of Afghanistan.
+He also supervises all office-level finance officers working for ILF-Afghanistan.
+Prior to joining the ILF, Gulzada worked as Senior Finance Officer for the Medical Refresher Course for Afghans (MRCA)’s main office in Kabul, as a Finance Officer for the for the Swedish Committee for Afghanistan (SCA), a School Administrative officer and Teacher for the GTZ, a German development agency, in Peshawar, Pakistan, and as an administrative assistant for Swiss Aid.
+Gulzuda holds his bachelor’s degree in business and administration from Bakhtar University, as well as a one Year Executive Diploma in Financial Management & Accounting from Karwan University in Kabul and a one year Diploma in Practical Accounting from COMTEC College in Peshawar, Pakistan, He speaks fluent Pashto, Dari, Farsi, Urdu and English.

 Parviz Ahmad Ghafarzai